Hold open ballot floor test in Maharashtra tomorrow orders Supreme Court

 While reading out the order, the court observed that this court has been called up to maintain the principles of parliamentary democracy and protect the rights of the citizens of good governance.
 Several issues can be considered later as they are constitutional matters, the Bench observed.

-The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse trading".
+The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse-trading".

 The hearing on Monday began with Solicitor General Tushar Mehta producing the letters written by Devendra Fadnavis in which he staked a claim to form the government.
-The letter of the Governor inviting Fadnavis to form the government too were submitted.
+The letter of the Governor inviting Fadnavis to form the government too was submitted.

 Mehta said that the Governor is immune and had exercised his wide discretion.
-He said taht the letter written by Ajit Pawar to the Governor on November 22 had the signatures of 54 MLAs.
+He said that the letter written by Ajit Pawar to the Governor on November 22 had the signatures of 54 MLAs.
 Ajit Pawar in his letter to the Governor had said that Maharashtra needed a stable government.
 President's Rule cannot continue indefinitely.
 He was asked by the BJP earlier to join them to form the government, but he had declined as there were not enough NCP MLAs to support.

 Fadnavis in his letter to the Governor stated that he did not have the numbers when invited earlier to form the government.
 But now Ajit Pawar has written a letter in support of the BJP to form the government.
 Pawar has included the signatures of the 54 MLAs, Fadnavis also wrote.
-Tushar Mehta also hands over letter of invitation by the Governor.
+Tushar Mehta also hands over the letter of invitation by the Governor.

 Maharashtra crisis: Here is what the SC has said about floor tests in the past